rubyworks/readme/README.md

 ## Description

-Ever thought perhaps that all the effect in creating a good README, while great for your end-users, didn't every do you a hill of beans worth of good when it came to constructing your project's metadata.
+Ever thought perhaps that all the effort that went into creating a good README, while great for your end-users, hadn't ever done you a lick of good when it came to constructing your project's metadata?
 Well, hang on to your nerd glasses!
 Here comes a gem that does just that!

 Okay, don't get too excited just yet.
-Readme's heuristics are rather limited thus far, but with time and contribution she'll be right fine in the not to distant future.
+Though Readme can produce useful results as is, her heuristics are rather limited at this point.
+With time and **contribution** she'll be right fine in the not too distant future.

 ## Instruction